Dre Campbell Farm

 But which companions are beneficial, and which ones should you avoid?

-Let’s take a look at the good and bad of companion planting with beets.
+Let’s look at the benefits and drawbacks of companion planting with beets.
 We’ll explore which plants can help support your beets.

 And for those plants that don’t work well with beetroot, I’ll share some tips to ensure you don’t plant them in the same bed.